Carlos Ponce: Early life

 Ponce was born in Santurce, Puerto Rico.
 His parents, Carlos Ponce Sr. and Esther Freyre, emigrated from Cuba after the Cuban Revolution led by Fidel Castro.
 After his birth, the family moved to Humacao, where Ponce was raised.
-Ponce is of Spanish descent via is grandparents.
+Ponce is of Spanish descent via his grandparents.

 As a child, he actively participated in his school's plays and at home he would often put on a show for the family where he would sing the latest tunes.
-He has a brother name Francisco Ponce who is Vice President of Telemundo Reality Casting.
+He has a brother named Francisco Ponce who is Vice President of Telemundo Reality Casting.
 "Carlitos", as he is known in Puerto Rico, started to appear in television commercials at the age of six.
 He attended high school in Humacao and was a member of the school's drama club.

 In 1986, the Ponce family moved to Miami, Florida, and Ponce continued to participate in his school's productions at South Miami Senior High.
 He was named the best student actor of the southern region of the United States.

 In 1990, Ponce participated in the Southeastern Theatre Conference and competed for the chance to win a scholarship.
 He won and enrolled in the New World School of the Arts conservatory.
 However, the Spanish-language television station Univision offered Ponce the opportunity to host a show called Hablando (Talking).
 This was his first serious television debut and after his debut he gave up his university studies.